Published on December 22, 2021

 To get an updated projection on your eligibility, make sure to upload your fall grades into your Honest Game profile to see where you stand going into the second half of the school year.

-When student-athletes struggle with their overall GPA or a specific course, the first thing to do is to reach out to your teacher or counselor for help.
+If you notice that you are struggling with your overall GPA or a specific course, the first thing you should do is reach out to your teacher or counselor for help.

 Sometimes it takes a village to navigate the pathway to college sports.
 Honest Game Counselors are here to help take the guesswork out of academic eligibility and are available to provide one-on-one assistance to guide student-athletes on their unique academic athletic journey.